hashimoto-naoki/PseudoHikiParser/README.md

 </p>
 ```

+And if you don't like the default behavior, you may prepare a class/module that substitutes AutoLink::[WikiName](https://github.com/nico-hn/PseudoHikiParser/blob/develop/lib/pseudohiki/autolink.rb#L11).

 ### class PseudoHiki::Format

 If you don't need to reuse a tree parsed by PseudoHiki::BlockParser.parse, you can use following class methods of PseudoHiki::Format.